juji-io/datalevin/README.md

 * Attributes have internal integer ids, so a lexicographic ordering of attributes should not be expected for the results of index access, same as Datomic®.

-* Has no features that applicable only for an in-memory DB, such as DB as an immutable data structure, DB serialization, pretty print DB, filtered DB, etc. For now, [LMDB tools](http://www.lmdb.tech/doc/tools.html) can be used to work with the database files.
+* Has no features that are applicable only for an in-memory DB, such as DB as an immutable data structure, DB serialization, pretty print DB, filtered DB, etc. For now, [LMDB tools](http://www.lmdb.tech/doc/tools.html) can be used to work with the database files.

 ## :construction: Todo Items

-* Handle schema migrations with `swap-attr` function.
+* Handle schema migrations in `swap-attr` function.
 It should allow safe migration that does not alter existing data, and refuse unsafe schema changes that are inconsistent with existing data.

 * Persist transaction functions on disk.